 It’s estimated that around one third of Americans would be recognized as lactose intolerant.
 This figure can be misleading though as it depends greatly on your ethnic background.

-So while your background definitely plays a part in just how much dairy you can tolerate, the majority of adults do have a reduced ability to digest lactose.
+So while your family background definitely plays a part in just how much dairy you can tolerate, the majority of adults do have a reduced ability to digest lactose.

-Unfortunately, despite all the potential digestive problems with lactose, food manufacturers seem to find milk sugar a cheap and useful ingredient and it is added to a wide variety of processed products as we’ll see ahead.
+Unfortunately, despite all the potential digestive problems with lactose, food manufacturers find milk sugar a cheap and useful ingredient.
+As such, it is added to a wide variety of processed food and drink products, as you’ll see ahead.

 Why Does Milk Make You Fart?